February 07, 2018

 With so many customers facing similar monitoring challenges in the hybrid cloud world and with the future monitoring landscape still looking unclear - frankly, not helped by a lot of churn from Microsoft in this area - we think it's really valuable that Martin's shared his own experiences so far and hopefully the blog provides some useful insights for your own journey ahead.

-More broadly speaking, if you are struggling understand the role of SCOM in hybrid cloud scenarios, or perhaps concerned about the speed of SCOM discovery when rapidly provisioning IaaS resources in Azure or AWS, you'll find our recent webinar on Monitoring Hybrid Cloud with SCOM a helpful introduction, including sneak previews of some new community resources we're planning to develop to help you with these problems.
+More broadly speaking, if you are struggling to understand the role of SCOM in hybrid cloud scenarios, or perhaps concerned about the speed of SCOM discovery when rapidly provisioning IaaS resources in Azure or AWS, you'll like our new resource - The Definitive Guide to Monitoring the Hybrid Cloud with Microsoft SCOM.

 For now though, take it away Martin...